andrew/ultimate-awesome/README.md

 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - [Cyber Security Free Tutorials]-Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
 Explore host discovery, port scanning, vulnerability assessments, traffic capture, packet dissection, and a wide range of security t.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - [Hadoop Free Tutorials]-Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
 Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apache Hive.
 Gain the skills to analyze and manage large datasets, a must-have for any.
-- [practice-sklearn-programming-courses](https://github.com/labex-labs/practice-sklearn-programming-courses) - Scikit-learn Programming Courses | This repo collects 3 of programming courses for scikit-learn. scikit-learn is a powerful machine learning library for Python.
-This Skill Tree offers a comprehensive learning path for mastering scikit-learn.
-Ideal for data science beginners, it provides a structu.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - [Rust Free Tutorials]-Rust is a modern systems programming language focusing on safety, speed, and concurrency.
 It is syntactically similar to C++, but is designed to provide better memory safety while maintaining high performance.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.